Set Image Layer Properties

 Display Method

-Based on the number of bands in the image data, it is divided into single-band and multi-band images, and the provided display method settings differ accordingly, which are introduced below.
-Additionally, modifying the display method is not supported for image data with a bit depth of 32 and 24.
+Based on the number of bands in the image data, it is divided into single-band images and multi-band images.
+The provided display method settings differ, as described below.

 • Default Display: Displays the image data without stretching.
-If the image data has a color table, it will be displayed using the color table; if not, it will be displayed in grayscale.
+If the image data has a color table, it will be displayed using the color table; otherwise, it will be displayed in grayscale.

 Figure: Default Display

-• Stretch Display: You can choose Minimum Maximum, Standard Deviation, Gaussian, or Percent Clip to adjust the display effect of the image, and also adjust the image's color display scheme.
+• Stretch Display: You can select Minimum Maximum, Standard Deviation, Gaussian, or Percent Clip to adjust the display effect of the image, and you can also adjust the color scheme of the image.

 Figure: Stretch Display

-• Color Table Display: Uses the color table of the image data for display, and the color scheme can be adjusted.
+• Color Table Display: Displays using the color table of the image data, and allows adjustment of the color scheme.

 Figure: Color Table Display

-• Combination Display: Combination display obtains color image display effects by combining multi-bands of the image according to a specified vertex color (e.g., RGB, CMYK), and supports image stretching for display settings.
+• Combination Display: Combination display combines the multi-bands of the image according to a specified vertex color (e.g., RGB, CMYK) to obtain a color image display effect, and supports image stretching display settings.

 Figure: Combination Display

-• Single Band Stretch Display: Select a specific band for display, then choose a stretch method (such as Minimum Maximum, Standard Deviation, Gaussian, Percent Clip) to adjust the display effect of the image, and also adjust the image's color display scheme.
+• Single Band Stretch Display: Select a band for display, then choose a stretch method.
+You can select Minimum Maximum, Standard Deviation, Gaussian, Percent Clip, etc., to adjust the display effect of the image, and also adjust the color scheme of the image.

 Figure: Single Band Standard Deviation Display

-• Single Band Color Table Display: Select a specific band for display, then you can adjust the color scheme.
+• Single Band Color Table Display: Select a band for display, then adjust the color scheme.

 Figure: Single Band Color Table Display

-• Single Band Grid Function Display: Select a specific band for display, then apply a raster function to obtain the desired display effect.
-For detailed information about raster functions, please refer to the Raster Function section in the raster layer properties.
+• Single Band Grid Function Display: Select a band for display, then apply a raster function to obtain the desired display effect.
+For detailed instructions on raster functions, please refer to the Raster Functions section in Raster Layer Properties.

 Figure: Single Band Grid Function Display